About UCC Staff

 Courtney Williams is a full time Counselor at the University Counseling Center.
 She graduated from Southeastern in 2014 with a BA in Psychology and a minor in French.
 She completed her Master’s degree in Marriage and Family Therapy at the University of Louisiana at Monroe in 2016.
-Courtney is a Licensed Marriage and Family Therapist (LMFT) and a Provisional Licensed Professional Counselor (PLPC).
+Courtney is a Licensed Marriage and Family Therapist (LMFT) and a Licensed Professional Counselor (LPC).
 She has previous experiences working in Juvenile Drug Court, Supervised Visitation, and Substance Abuse.
-She is currently a member of the Louisiana Counseling Association, American Association for Marriage and Family Therapy, and American Counseling Association.
+She is currently a member of the Louisiana Counseling Association, Louisiana Association of Marriage and Family Therapy, American Association for Marriage and Family Therapy, and American Counseling Association.
 Courtney has a special interest in working with families and young adults.

 The University Counseling Center also serves as a practicum/internship site for Master's level students completing graduate work in Counseling.
 These students are an integral part of the clinical work at the UCC as they hone their counseling skills.

 Brenda currently serves as Administrative Coordinator 3 or the "Office Manager" for the University Counseling Center.
 She has been employed at Southeastern Louisiana